luciencd/luciencd.github.com/src/content/blog/personal_life_blog.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The experience at capital one was good becuase I learned tons, and the people there were very smart.
 However, a bank in the privacy space is very risk-averse, and not a greatlong term culture fit.
 In many ways, it forced me to think harder about my work and the mission of my team, and about how so much that goes into builing great software has nothing to do with code.

+Techs: (SQL, Python, Airflow, Terraform, AWS)

 #### Second Sabbatical

 I spent a lot of time travelling during this sabbatical.
-I went to
+I went to:

 France -> Italy -> France -> Hungary -> Slovakia -> Ukraine -> Poland -> France -> Japan -> Taiwan -> China -> Vietnam -> Australia -> back home.